 Do you coach your founders to get into the next rounds of funding?

 Absolutely!
-You know, when you meet me, I don’t need you to have all that stuff polished and ready to go.
+You know that when you meet me, I don’t need you to have all that stuff polished and ready to go.

-Amazing entrepreneurs with truly original and unique products, in industries that haven’t had innovation in years, do exist!
-Wig dryers – there hasn’t been any innovation in the wig space in my lifetime!
+Amazing entrepreneurs with truly original and unique products, in industries that haven’t had innovation in years do exist!
+For example, wig dryers – there hasn’t been any innovation in the wig space in my lifetime!

 These founders are off-the-bat thinkers, which is critical to success.
-I really care a lot about customer acquisition; you can have the world’s most amazing product but that doesn’t mean anybody is going to buy it!
-You got to figure out how to get in the hand of people.
+I really care a lot about customer acquisition.
+You can have the world’s most amazing product but that doesn’t mean anyone is going to buy it!
+You’ve got to figure out how to get it into peoples hands.

-On the flip side, sometimes, some things are so unique and amazing, that you just got to give them a shot.
-Like the company, Rebundle – they make plant-based bio-degradable braiding hair.
+On the flip side, sometimes some things are so unique and amazing that you’ve just got to give them a shot.
+Like the company Rebundle, which makes plant-based bio-degradable braiding hair.
 Synthetic hair made out of plants?
-You got to give that one a shot, right?
+You’ve got to give that one a shot, right?

 That’s exactly what it is.